simonsarris/eleventy-tailwind-starter/README.md

 To install: `npm i`

-To run live server: `npm run serve`

-You can then navigate to `localhost:8080` to view the site.
+To run live server: `npm run serve`, you can then navigate to [localhost:8080](localhost:8080) to view the site.

-To build for production: `npm run build`

-The output is in the folder `/_site`
+To build for production: `npm run build`, the output is in the folder `/_site`

 All CSS is defined a single file, `/styles/tailwind.css`.
-Alongside it is `/styles/tailwind.config.js` which contains all non-tailwind colors used (currently none).
+Alongside it is `/styles/tailwind.config.js` which contains config (eg, for custom colors)

 Site content is in `/site`